JavaTMP/JavaTMP/docs/pages/versions/java-bootstrap-template-version-0-0-14.md

 # {{ page.title }}

 ## on
+- Refactor all online documentation pages for removing `JavaTMP-User-Starter` and introducing `JavaTMP-App-Starter`
 - Prepare `JavaTMP-App-Starter` project for release 0.0.14.
 - Create a `JavaTMP-App-Starter` project which is an advanced Dynamic Java Spring Boot Bootstrap LTR/RTL multi languages